 Water & Sanitation

-AKROS IS HELPING OVER 23,000 VILLAGES ELIMINATE WATER AND FOOD CONTAMINATION.
+AKROS HELPED OVER 40,000 VILLAGES ELIMINATE WATER AND FOOD CONTAMINATION.

 Many villages in Zambia do not have adequate toilets.
 Without toilets, it is extremely easy for food and water to become contaminated with insects and animals moving freely between human waste and food.
 Contaminated food and water lead to all kinds of nasty diseases, like diarrhea and cholera, particularly in children.